Using Two or More Monitors with One Computer (Windows 8)

 NOTE:You can use adapters or special converter cables to make a connection between HDMI and DVI digital ports.
 If your PC only has DVI and your TV does not have a DVI port, you can use an adapter to make a connection that is much better than a standard video connection.

-Connecting a TV
+Connecting a TV to your computer

 - Connect the TV to the computer using the cable you have chosen.